Wushu stances: Fu Hu Bu

-Xuán Jī Bù （玄機步）
+Xuan Ji Bu

-Xuan Ji Bu is rendered as the "false" or "tricky leg" stance, associated with kicking attacks.
+Xuan Ji Bu (玄機步) is rendered as the "false" or "tricky leg" stance, associated with kicking attacks.
 Popular alternative labels include the "empty stance" (Xū Bù, 虛步) or "cat stance" (Māo Bù, 貓步).
 Xuan Ji Bu is assumed by placing one's entire body weight on a single leg and extending the other leg in front to lightly touch the ground.
 Since the frontal leg has no weight placed on it, it can be used to launch fast kicks.
 It is sometimes used in conjunction with other stances for evasive actions.

-Zuò Pán Bù （坐盤步）
+Zuo Pan Bu

-Zuo Pan Bu (literally sit; coil; step, but usually interpreted as "sitting on crossed legs stance") is also known as Pán Rào Lóng Bù（盤繞龍步）or "coiled dragon stance" as well as Bàn Jiā Bù（半跏步) or "halfway sitting cross-legged stance" i.e. placing the feet with their outer edges adjacent to one another (which can only be accomplished by crossing your legs) but only lowering your buttocks halfway, never allowing them to actually touch the ground.
+Zuo Pan Bu (坐盤步; literally sit; coil; step, but usually interpreted as "sitting on crossed legs stance") is also known as pan rao long bu (盤繞龍步; Pán Rào Lóng Bù) or "coiled dragon stance" as well as ban jia bu (半跏步; Bàn Jiā Bù) or "halfway sitting cross-legged stance" i.e. placing the feet with their outer edges adjacent to one another (which can only be accomplished by crossing your legs) but only lowering your buttocks halfway, never allowing them to actually touch the ground.
 It goes by a number of names in English too, as evidenced by contemporary wushu practice, such as "cross stance" (an obvious abbreviation of cross-legged stance) or "rest stance" (placing the knee of the rear leg on the calf of the front leg allows one to rest their weight very similar to actually sitting down).
 One way to assume the stance is by starting in Ma Bu, and then to pivot 180° in either direction (pivoting clockwise or anticlockwise determines which foot is in front) which ends with crouched legs yet maintaining the back straight and head up, the heel of the rear foot raised off the ground; this method of attaining the stance by means of twisting, is where the "coiled dragon" idea originates and the resulting cross-legged stance can be used for initiating attacks or for defending, while facing the opponent with one's side.
 Regardless of how you attain the posture, the crossed legs protect the groin from attack and prepare the practitioner for easily executing a side kick with the front foot.